Page contents

 You can’t even chip away at the tip of the iceberg.
 But you can get a taste of it, and you’ll probably be so intoxicated you can’t wait to return.

-What you do during your two days in Istanbul, the bustling and superb city, really depends on your personal preferences.
+What you do during your two days in Istanbul, the bustling and superb city really depends on your personal preferences.
 Are you a history buff?
 Do you enjoy shopping?
 What about nightlife?
 There are so many choices that finding something to fill your days won’t be difficult.
 However, I’ve put together a plan for 48 beautiful hours in Istanbul below.
 Feel free to mix and match a few other things if these don’t float your boat, but I think these activities will give you a general flavor of what you can expect.

-Day 1 In Istanbul Itinerary
+Day 1 Of Your 2 Days In Istanbul

 How To Spend The Morning In Istanbul